learn-co-curriculum/dsc-song-analysis-try-experience/lists.md

 ***

-Click on the green arrow in the code cell below to see the output when you type in the variable name `pets`.
+Click on the green arrow in the code cell below then use the `print()` function to print the variable `pets` to see the output.
+Your code should look like this:
-Practice making your own list in the code cell below.
+`print(pets)`
+>**Level Up** - In the code cell below, practice making your own list.
+Try using more than one data type and see how it works.

 <p><iframe src="https://repl.it/@DSExperience/ListofStrings?lite=true" frameborder="0" width="100%" height="400px"></iframe></p>